Thoughts on VBAC after three or more prior cesareans

 A couple things to keep in mind while reading…

 Reason for prior cesarean/history of vaginal birth.
 Research has shown that women who have had cesareans for malpresentation (breech, transverse lie, etc) and/or a history of a prior vaginal delivery would have the highest VBAMC success rates.

 Scar type.
-Low transverse incisions (also called bikini cuts) carry the lowest risk of rupture in comparison to classical, high vertical and T/J incisions.
-With the likely increased risk of uterine rupture in a VBAMC, having low transverse scars is a way to minimize that risk as much as possible.
+Conventional wisdom states that low transverse incisions (also called bikini cuts) carry the lowest risk of rupture in comparison to classical, high vertical and T/J incisions.
+(However, keep in mind that the research behind these higher rates of uterine rupture associated with classical cesareans are problematic.)
+Having all prior low transverse cesareans might make it easier to find a provider to attend your planned labor after cesarean.

 In ACOG’s 2010 VBAC guidelines, it describes the qualities of a good VBAC candidate: